NotQuiteZen/homey.countdown/README.md

 # Version log

-### 1.2.4
+### 1.2.5

-  - Added app settingspage to start / pause / resume / stop timers and give an overview of timers
+  - Added app settingspage to start / edit / pause / resume / stop timers and give an overview of timers

 ### 1.2.3